hawkerm/monaco-editor-uwp/README.md

 This project is not affiliated with the Monaco team and is provided for convenience.
 Please direct issues related to the use of this control wrapper to this repository.

 This control is still in an early alpha state.
+Currently, every minor version change will signal breaking changes.

 Usage
 -----